JamesSteiner/bias-copilot/README.md

 ## Description

-AI is becoming more and more prevalent due to its widespread applications and ability to solve problems that were previously thought to be intractable.
+AI is becoming more and more prevalent due to its widespread applications, and ability to solve problems that were previously thought to be difficult.
 However, some AI systems behave unfairly because of biases present in the datasets used to train them, or because of biases in the assumptions and decisions made throughout the development.
 This project aims to help mitigate fairness-related harms as much as possible, while also helping the developer to engage in better practices when writing their models.
-This is done by providing a means for users to determine if the cells are biased and the ability to evaluate bias metrics on the dataset that is being used and the model that is generated.
+This is done by providing a way for the developer to determine if the cells are biased, and the ability to evaluate bias metrics on the dataset being used and the model generated.

 <img src="images/screenshot1.png" width="60%" height="60%" />
 <img src="images/screenshot2.png" width="60%" height="60%" />